rey/junior-front-end-developer-test/README.md

 Your resulting page should take into account the following:

 1. There are many things wrong with the HTML.
-Fix the markup!
 2. There are many things wrong with the CSS.
-Fix the stylesheet!
 3. The page is not currently responsive.

-Make it so!
+_Any approach is fine.
+Feel free to throw it away and start again if you feel like it._

 ## Bonus points